probonopd/WirelessPrinting/README.md

 ### Building

-Pre-built binaries are available on GitHub Releases.
+Pre-built binaries are available for download on [GitHub Releases](https://github.com/probonopd/WirelessPrinting/releases).

 The following external libraries need to be installed: